PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/Data_Preperation_Handling_Outliers/README.md

 In the picture below

-Qmin -> Represented as a value 3 which usually is an outlier if its too distant from the box Q1   -> Represented as a value 5.25
+- Qmin -> Represented as a value 3 which usually is an outlier if its too distant from the box
+- Q1   -> Represented as a value 5.25
-Q2   -> Represented as a value 15
+- Q2   -> Represented as a value 15
-Q3   -> Represented as a value 23.75
+- Q3   -> Represented as a value 23.75
-Q4   -> Represented as a value 29 which usuallly is an outlier if its too distant from the box
+- Q4   -> Represented as a value 29 which usuallly is an outlier if its too distant from the box
+- IQR  -> Box height

-So this is how you identify whether an outlier is there or not
+So this is how you identify whether an outlier is there or not.

 ![image](https://github.com/PreetyManna11/Step_by_Step_Procedure_to_Analyze_Data/assets/61684282/7880896f-f294-4cc5-a90e-32fdb5681915)

-T.B.C
+This helps to visualize the distribution of the data and immediately you can see whether the distance between Q3 and Qmax is too high or Q1 and Qmin is too high or not.

+Now This way we can get some idea whether we have any outlier present or not using Box Plot/Candle Stick Chart.

+Now Lets Analytically calculate that each of the value present in the dataset is an outlier or not.